 OUR SCHOOL VISION

 Jesus told the Parable of the Sower to illustrate how those who hear the Word of God and are open to it, go forth to grow in strength and have the ability to further spread His News.
 We use the Parable of the Sower to unite our school community in its understanding of what we hope to achieve.
-We believe that Amberley Parochial school offers the ‘fertile soil’ needed to develop deep roots and flourish.
+We believe that Amberley Parochial school offers the ‘fertile soil’ needed for all to be able to develop deep roots and flourish.

 Our children are not only part of our unique rural community, but are themselves unique and made in the image of God.
 Their lives as individuals will take them on many different paths, but our mission is to ensure that we develop the whole child, so that they can become lifelong learners, secure in the knowledge of God’s love and able to let their light shine and inspire others.
 When children leave Amberley, we want them to feel that they have strong roots and a sense of belonging so that as they to go out into the world they are independent, reflective and aspirational learners for life.
 This is fundamental to our curriculum, teaching and learning, and leadership of the school.